 We aim for all children to participate in mainstream lessons in order to receive quality teaching on a daily basis.
 Work is differentiated accordingly and extra support is in place for children with SEND.
-Where it is felt necessary, a pupil may be withdrawn from class to receive specialist help from school devised intervention programmes: these are recorded within the pupil's Individual Education Plan and linked to the Norfolk Assessment Pathways (NAP Steps), in addition to their existing English provision.
+Where it is felt necessary, a pupil may be withdrawn from class to receive specialist help from school devised intervention programmes: these are recorded within the pupil's Individual Education Plan and linked to the North Wootton SEN Pathways, in addition to their existing English provision - See SEND policy.